SiddheshKondaskar/moviedb/README.md

 1. Clone the repository
 2. Navigate to the project directory: `cd movieDB`
 3. Install dependencies: `flutter pub get`
-4. For API Integration: Replace 'API_KEY' in `api.dart` with your valid MovieDB API key.
+4. For API Integration: Replace API key and Token in `main.dart` with your valid API key and Token generated from TMDB.
 5. Run the app: `flutter run`

 ## Screenshots